Introduction

 Funding for Graduate Conference Travel

-Graduate students presenting at conferences enhance the Department's visibility and public image.
+Presenting original research at scholarly conferences is an important part of graduate training.
+By presenting at conferences, graduate students also enhance the Department's visibility and public image.
 The Department of French & Italian is therefore committed to supporting graduate students who wish to present original contributions to their discipline at scholarly conferences, and considers such presentations a clear sign of academic progress.

 Who and why?

 Pending satisfactory progress towards degree, students enrolled in any of the Department's graduate programs can apply once per year for travel funding to a national or international, professional-level conference (i.e. conferences where the presenters are mostly faculty).
 Graduate-level conferences (i.e. conferences where the presenters are mostly graduate students) are eligible for funding once during a student's M.A. and Ph.D. course of study.
-When reviewing applications, preference will be given to students who have not yet received conference travel funding.
+When reviewing applications, preference will be given to advanced Ph.D. students (prelims passed) and students who have not previously received conference travel funding.

 How much?